At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 “Hi, babies,” I whispered.
 “I know.
 I’m late.”

-My fingers traced the carved letters of their names.
+My fingers traced the carved letters.

 For a long time I said nothing.